m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

-# Attackers Leveraging Google Cloud Services for Command and Control
+# Attackers Leveraging Google SaaS services for Command and Control infrastructure

 Attackers come up with creative ways to abuse cloud services for their own purposes.
-This blog will cover how attackers have leveraged Google cloud services in the form of the Google API, Drive and Sheets services to provide a command and control infrastructure to interact with the victim.
-The attack flow of an attack that leverages Google cloud infrastructure is illustrated below:
+This blog will cover how attackers have leveraged Notion online workbooks to provide a command and control infrastructure to interact with victims via the OffensiveNotion agent.
+The attack flow of an attack that leverages Notion cloud infrastructure is illustrated below:

 **![image](https://user-images.githubusercontent.com/16122365/235530695-58e2b2cc-1550-480f-867d-186380492599.png)**